-Dynamic DNS
+Dynamic DNS:

 This synchronizes the DDNS server with your current Public IP address when you are online.
 First, you need to register your preferred DNS with the DDNS provider.
-Then, please select the DDNS address in the Server Address and fill the related information in the below fields: Host Name, User Name and Password.
+Then, please selected one of DDNS server than fill the related information in the below fields: Host Name, User Name and Password.

-Wireless
+Wireless setting

-This section enables users to configuration the wireless communications parameters for the WLAN Router.
+This section enables user to set wireless communications parameters for the router's wireless LAN feature.